HigherOrderCO/Kind/DOCUMENTATION.md

 terminating; otherwise, one could derive logical paradoxes.
 The type-checker will let you know if that is the case by appending a `ℋ` to its type, but it might not be always able to tell due to the halting problem.

-Of course, proving that `2 == 2` is not interesting, but one could prove more important theorems such as `OnlyOwnerCanMakeWithdrawal(owner, contract) ✔`.
+Of course, proving that `2 == 2` is not interesting, but one could prove more important theorems such as `CantBeDrained(contract) ✔`.
 How proofs can be used to make your programs safer will be explored later.

 Compilation
 -----------